Ways to Give

-Gifts of Securities and other Appreciated Assets
+Gifts of Securities and Other Appreciated Assets

 A gift of appreciated assets such as stock may have significant tax benefits for a donor.
-Donors may also wish to consider donating securities outright or an IRA or a 401K to the Middlesex County College Foundation as part of their estate planning.
+Donors may also wish to consider donating securities outright or an IRA or a 401K to the Middlesex College Foundation as part of their estate planning.
 Call us for simple instructions on how to transfer stock or for information on giving other appreciated assets.

 Gifts through one’s will qualify for a charitable deduction which can reduce estate taxes and preserve more of the donor’s assets for family and other beneficiaries.
-If you have already planned a bequest to benefit MCC students, please let us know as we would like to thank you for your thoughtful planning by recognizing you as a member of the Foundation’s Legacy Society.
+If you have already planned a bequest to benefit Middlesex College students, please let us know as we would like to thank you for your thoughtful planning by recognizing you as a member of the Foundation’s Legacy Society.
 Please contact us if you need further information on how you may make a gift through a bequest.